AdityaAS/Fashion-Recommendation-using-ML/README.md

-# Project Project (Machine Learning, CS7641)
+# Project Proposal (Machine Learning, CS7641)
 #### Team 28: Aditya, Adwait, Saranya, Mihir, Tejas

 ________________________

 ## Introduction and Background

-We will use the ongoing kaggle competition “[H&M Personalized Fashion Recommendations](https://www.kaggle.com/c/h-and-m-personalized-fashion-recommendations/overview)”’s dataset for this project.
-The topic of the project is recommender systems.
+We will use the ongoing kaggle competition [H&M Personalized Fashion Recommendations](https://www.kaggle.com/c/h-and-m-personalized-fashion-recommendations/overview)’s dataset for this project.
+The topic of the project is **recommender systems**.
 The dataset contains purchase history of each customer along with additional metadata about the product (product group, description, image) and about the customer (age, zipcode).
-The main task on this dataset would be building a recommender system.
+The goal of the project it to build a recommender system to predict with high accuracy, products that the customer may purchase in the future.
 Recommender systems is a widely studied topic with methods including collaborative methods, content based methods, knowledge based methods etc. We will primarily explore collaborative and content based methods in this project.
-We will rely on prior work [REF 5, 6, and 7] particularly for how recsys has been approached for fashion recommendations
+We will rely on prior work [5, 6, 7] particularly for how RecSys has been approached for fashion recommendations

 ## Problem Definition and Motivation

 Given the purchase history of customers along with metadata about both the product and the customer, our goal is to predict what products the customer will purchase in the time duration of 7 days right after the training data ends.
-The problem is a standard timeseries recommendation system problem with additional threads in NLP and CV.
+The problem is a standard timeseries recommendation system problem with additional threads in NLP and CV (via product descriptions, and images)

 Product recommendation is a very important problem in the e-commerce industry.
-Presenting customers with relevant recommendations not only makes for a good customer experience but also helps with the company’s revenue.
+Presenting customers with relevant recommendations not only makes for a good customer experience but also helps with the company’s revenue

 ## Methods

 Since this is not a standard academic dataset and is an ongoing competition, we will be implementing the baseline approaches ourselves.
 Details of our plan are provided below

-1. **Collaborative Filtering**(REF 1): Uses user-product interactions without taking into consideration the content of the product
+1. **Collaborative Filtering**[1]: We will use user-product interactions without taking into consideration the content of the product
-2. **Content based methods**(REF 2): Unlike 1, in content based methods we will use product descriptions (text), product images (image) information to improve our recommendations
+2. **Content based methods**[2]: Unlike 1, in content based methods we will use product descriptions (text), product images (image) information to improve our recommendations
 3. **Content based methods using neural networks**: We will improve upon 2. by using neural network based features instead of classical features